YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 BC replication is intended for mission-critical applications that must be available 24 hours a day, 365 days a year, in the face of both unplanned events (such as system crashes) as well as planned events (such as system and software upgrades).

-With BC replication, you can create a logical multi-site (LMS) replication configuration for mission critical applications that must always be available not only in face of unplanned events (such as system or data center failures) but also in the face of planned events such as computing platform upgrades, OS upgrades, YottaDB upgrades and even application upgrades.
+With BC replication, you can create a logical multi-site (LMS) replication configuration for mission critical applications that must always be available not only in the face of unplanned events (such as system or data center failures) but also in the face of planned events such as computing platform upgrades, OS upgrades, YottaDB upgrades and even application upgrades.
 Deploying a BC replication configuration should take into account available network capacities, operational preferences, risk assessments, and business continuity requirements.

 SI replication allows replication from an instance A to another originating primary instance P. P can execute its own business logic to compute and commit its own updates to its database, while receiving a replication stream.
 In turn, P can have its own replicating secondary instance Q, and A can have its own replicating instance B. In such an SI replication configuration, only originating primary instances A and P can execute business logic and compute database updates.
 Replicating secondary instances B and Q are only permitted to receive and apply replication streams from their originating primary instances.
 The following diagram illustrates this configuration.